apegadoboureghida/cs445_project/README.md

 > This create two .war files one in the main folder of the project and another one (a copy) on tomcat folder.

+## Repository
+> This repository is stored in [Github]: https://github.com/apegadoboureghida/cs445_project/

 License
 ----